 Tigereye is a metamorphic rock and gets it color from iron oxide.

-Tiger's Eye cabochons have a hardness of 7 and take a great polish.
+Tiger's Eye cabochon stones have a hardness of 7 and take a great polish.

 Metaphysical Properties of Tiger-eye:

 Tiger-eye cabochons are said to enhance integrity, willpower, practicality and correct use of power.
-It is a stone that brings good luck, and prosperity, often in the form of money.
-Tiger Eye is said to help bring harmony between people with different viewpoints, religious beliefs, or approaches to life..
+It is believed to be a stone that brings good luck, and prosperity, often in the form of money.
+Tiger Eye is said to help bring harmony between people with different viewpoints, religious beliefs, or approaches to life.